Prosdino95/SOFTWARE-ENGINEERING-2/RASP.rst

 - JavaEE for the server backend
 - utilize a JSON REST API for communication between the backend and frontend
+- Google Maps library for the 'Virtual Map' creation

 --------------------
 Hardware Limitations